dart-league/dson/README.md

 ## Deserialization

-To deserialize objects (convert JSON strings to objects) you only need to use the `parse` and `parseList` function and pass the `json` string to deserialize and the `Type` of the object as parameters:
+To deserialize objects (convert JSON strings to objects) you only need to use the `deserialize` and `deserializeList` function and pass the `json` string to deserialize and the `Type` of the object as parameters:

 ```dart
 library example;